 Simplify complex process definitions and break them into more manageable pieces

-Training is conducted primarily through hands-on computer exercises (approximately 90%), during which participants will translate real business situations into Business Process Diagrams (BPD).
-They will also assess the practical utility of these diagrams.
+The course does not cover Executable BPMN topics.
+Training is primarily conducted using a hands-on computer-based approach (approximately 90%), where participants translate real-world business scenarios into Business Process Diagrams (BPDs) and evaluate the practical utility of these diagrams.

 Although Service-Oriented Architecture (SOA) is not specific to Business Process Management (BPM) software, there are several natural synergies between BPM and SOA.
 Perhaps the most evident of these is the separation of business process management as an independent function, which allows processes to be designed independently of any single application and leveraged as shared business logic.
 This approach enhances flexibility and reusability, aligning well with the needs for government workflows and governance.